anakhaei/CarND-Vehicle-Detection/writeup.md

 ### Discussion

 Here are some challenges or issues that I encountered during the development of the vehicle detector:

 - Format of pctures (RGB vs BGR) introduced a bug initially.
 It's very important to track the image format that we use since the pipeline is RGB and cv2.imread returns BGR.
+I implemented the code in the way that the impot images are always RGB and then, I changed the color space if it was required inside the feature_extractor file.
+- Color Space: I tried different color space to create a classifier.
+Although the performance was quite similar, but HSV provided a petter accuracy.
 - After fine tuning the size of windows and threshold, I was able to detect vehicles.
 As a future work, using tracking algorithm will improve the performance.
 - I have used 4 size of boxes to search for vehicles.
 A smarter way of using sliding boxes should be used based on the information from tracking.
+- I tried to limit my searching area (windows location) to reduce the number of windows.
+However, I made some assumptions such as limits of road curvature.
+My algorithms will fail in more general cases where the radius of curvature is less than my assumptions.
+Combining lane detection and vehicle detection might help.